phyletica/phyletica.github.io/teaching/s4b/code-review/index.md

     However, given the paper you're reviewing is already published, you don't need to do this.

-2. Next, highlight the most important, high-level feedback you have to help improve the authors code.
+2. Next, highlight your most important, high-level suggestions to help improve the authors' code.
-    This section should focus on broader feedback in reference to the overall code base.
+    This section should focus on broader feedback in reference to the overall code base and documentation.
     You can number or bullet this section, if you wish.

 3. Next, you can focus on more specific, lower-level feedback.